andrec2709/colorpicker-react/README.md

 ## Try It

-This app is hosted on Netlify, you can [try it out here](https://colorpicker-react-project.netlify.app/).
+This app is hosted on Github Pages, you can [try it out here](https://andrec2709.github.io/colorpicker-react/).

 ## How to run locally